gwapit/angular2-intro/README.md

 ## Router

-It is the amazing part of angular is its router so easy to manage.
+The amazing part of angular is its simple but amazing router

-app.ts component defines router as it
+app.ts component defines router as
 ```
 {
   path: '/kitesurf/',